5 Reasons to pay attention to Tree Maintenance on your property

 1. Safety for you, your family, and neighbors

-Costa Rican trees flourish in its lush climate, often growing large branches and roots.
+Costa Rican trees flourish in their lush climate, often growing large branches and roots.
 According to expert tree service professionals, if trimming is neglected, these branches may soon collide into power lines.
 They also may fall in the rainy and windy season if the tree is diseased or dead.
 Both present potentially hazardous scenarios that aren’t worth risking the safety of your family and neighbors.

 2. Avoid having to repair your building or roof

 Large branches may also cause damage to the gutters or the roof of your house, both of which can be costly to repair.
-The branches may simply grow towards the side of the house or branches may fall, causing the damage.
+The branches may simply grow towards the side of the house or branches may fall, causing damage.
 The destruction and repair can particularly be a nuisance in the stormy season.
 Water damage or mold to the interior or the exterior walls of your house will add to the overall cost of the fix if you wait too long with the tree maintenance.

 3. Roots are “invisible” – avoid having to repair your septic system

 Be sure to check on the roots of trees planted near your property or septic system.
 Roots are the structural system of a tree.
-They absorb the water and nutrients from the soil and they support the trunk and crown of the tree.
+They absorb the water and nutrients from the soil and support the trunk and crown of the tree.
 If you have a large tree with large branches, chances are that its root system is robust as well.

 You may not see the whole root system above ground.
 It’s important to understand that roots grow and travel underground.
-They spread out far beyond its trunk diameter to give it’s nutrient system more surface area to absorb water.
+They spread out far beyond its trunk diameter to give its nutrient system more surface area to absorb water.